victor23daw2/bike-store-challenge/README.md

 This validation happens on the frontend before adding to the cart.
 No request is sent if the combination is invalid.

+There's an endpoint (`/api/v1/invalid_combinations`) that returns a list of invalid option pairs from the database.
+When the user selects their bike configuration, the app checks that no invalid pair is selected.
+If one is detected, it blocks the action and shows a simple message.

+This keeps the logic flexible (just update the DB) and avoids hardcoding rules in the frontend or backend.

 ---

 ### 🔗 Inspiration